 Ref.
 Issue City response ii.
 'Level 7 has audio line fault'.
 The same issues were identified in the digital logbooks dating back to 8 May 2023 without resolution.
 1C.
-Alarm Signalling Equipment (ASE): A. The 'Primary Link Failed' LED was flashing, which typically indicates the secondary telephone line has failed.
-In this regard, the ASE was 'online' however the secondary PSTN telephone line had likely been disconnected, therefore leaving only the primary communications link. light of replace certific or material This in Notice ncil inspection revealed no visible faut on the ASE, it has recently been ced but there is no fire safety ication on City's records for installation aintenance of this fire safety measure. issue has been addressed under the see of Intention to issue a Fire Safety r issued on 13 May 2024.
+Alarm Signalling Equipment (ASE): A. flashing, which typically indicates the secondary telephone line has failed.
+In this regard, the ASE was 'online' however the secondary PSTN telephone line had likely been disconnected, therefore leaving only the primary communications uncil inspection revealed no visible faut t on the ASE, it has recently been laced but there is no fire safety tification on City's records for installation maintenance of this fire safety measure.
+It is issue has been addressed under the lice of Intention to issue a Fire Safety der issued on 13 May 2024.
 1D.
-Fire Hydrant System - The fire hydrant saccordance with Ordinance 70 and Minis Notwithstanding this, the following deviation dentified, along with other items of confidential saccordance. terial ations Specification No.10.
-A. The hydrant booster assembly: i.
+Fire Hydrant System - The fire hydrant saccordance with Ordinance 70 and Minis Notwithstanding this, the following deviate identified, along with other items of con steria ation al Specification No.10. ns from AS 2419.1-2021 have been A. The hydrant booster assembly: i.
 Feed fire hydrants have not been installed onsite adjacent to the booster inlet connections, contrary to the requirements of Clauses 2.2.10 and 2.2.14 and Section 7 of AS 2419.1-2021.
-This issue has been addressed under he Notice of Intention to issue a Fire Safety Order issued on 13 May 2024. ii.
-A block plan has not been provided at the booster assembly, contrary to the requirements of Clause 11.5 of AS 2419.
-2021. t This issue has been addressed under he Notice of Intention to issue a Fire Safety Order issued on 13 May 2024. iii.
+This issue has been addressed under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024. ii.
+A block plan has not been provided at the booster assembly, contrary to the requirements of Clause 11.5 of AS 2419.1-2021.
+This issue has been addressed under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024. iii.
 Test and boost pressure signage has not been provided at the booster assembly, contrary to the requirements of Clause 11.3.4 of AS 2419.1-2021.
-This issue has been addressed under he Notice of Intention to issue a Fire Safety Order issued on 13 May 2024.
+This issue has been addressed under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024.
 B. Hydrant pump and pumproom: i.
 FRNSW were unable to locate the hydrant pump and the pumproom.
 It is assumed that the pump is located on the roof plantroom level, however appropriate signage and 003 access keylock was not provided to the plantroom door, therefore access was not available at the time of the inspection.
-Council's inspection verified that the existing hydrant pump is located on the coof plantroom level.
-This issue has been addressed under he Notice of Intention to issue a Fire Safety Order issued on 13 May 2024.
-C. Multiple fire hydrant valves throughout the premises appear to be located at a heighless than 750mm from the floor and sloping : r Council's inspection verified that multiple fire hydrant valves throughout he premises were located at a height
+Council's inspection verified that the existing hydrant pump is located on the roof plantroom level.
+This issue has been addressed under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024.
+C. Multiple fire hydrant valves throughout the premises appear to be located at a height less than 750mm from the floor and sloping multiple fire hydrant valves throughout